-29. In the meantime, Hiro visited Red Corp. on September 30, 2010, and Blue delivered its detailed design plan of the production management system to Red.
+29. In the meantime, Hiro visited Red Corp. on September 30, 2010, and Blue delivered its detailed design plan to Red.

 Hiro: The detailed design plan is completed.
 We are ready to move on to programming.

 Orange: Thank you very much.
 We are about one month behind schedule, compared with our original plan.
 Do you think we can still meet the deadline of May 1 of the next year?